pmoorman/growthcasts/collections/_course/module4.md

 small_heading:  Module 4
 heading: Copy &amp; Conversions
 underline: true
-desc: Copywriting is the Backbone Skill, Learn It Once...
-Sell More Online – Forever
+desc: Magic that drives sales.
+Learn Once — Benefit Forever
 image: module2.png
 reverse: true

 steps:
 - The Keys of Hypnotic Storytelling: >
-    Copywriting is neither a science nor an artform.
-There is a simple set of 4 skills to consistently produce weapons-grade persuasion copy...
+    Story is the core of what drives emotions &amp; conversions.
+I’ll show you how to use stories to effectively drive sales.
 - Craft High-Pulling Sales Flows: >
-    If you’ve liked my emails so far... you’ve liked my way of storytelling and copywriting.
-I’ll show you how to use stories to effectively drive sales.
+    Structure drives everything.
+In fact, I use a simple set of 4 skills to consistently produce weapons-grade persuasion copy...
 - Writer Better, Faster: >
-    I realised this only later, but this kind of process avoids “writers block”, and helps unexperienced writers to write twice as good, twice as fast!
+    Avoids “writers block”, and write copy that's twice as good, twice as fast!

 core:
 - Core Content: 7 videos, 56:24